-What in your UX design influences your rankings.
-Essential ecommerce features you may optimize to improve your online performance.
+What is your UX design influences your rankings?
+Essential eCommerce features you may optimize to improve your online performance.

 How UX Influences Your Rankings

 Good offer, marketing plan, budget, potential customers are not enough when you sell your products or services online.
 Another very important aspect to consider is what your online store looks like.